jellyfish-commuting/soundex/README.md

 # soundex
 Calculate the soundex key of a string by implementing the rules described on the wikipedia page
+Optimized and fast function to get soundex key

 For mapping used see https://en.wikipedia.org/wiki/Soundex#American_Soundex

 ### Install